 - Hosted researchers from Gauteng City-Region Observatory & coordinated study tour of green infrastructure in the Washington DC region

 - Presented & hosted reception at International Sustainable Development Research Society 2013 Conference in Stellenbosch

-Professional Certificate in International Sustainability Consulting – SA IFE (May 2015 – CNRE Alumni only) A team of professionals will explore market approaches to integrated conservation and development in one of the world’s richest biodiversity hotspots for the International Consulting Lab portion of their program.
+- Professional Certificate in International Sustainability Consulting (May 2015 – VT Alumni only) – A team of professionals explored market approaches to integrated conservation and development in one of the world’s richest biodiversity hotspots for the International Consulting Lab portion of their program.